 Promoting a strong company culture where employees feel respected, valued, and heard is essential to creating a workplace that employees want to remain in for their career.
 Lead by example, treating your employees, colleagues, and customers with respect, even when they’re not around.

 Encourage Continuing Education

 It’s important to have continuous learning initiatives in place for employee development.
 Employees should be able to take classes, participate in pertinent online learning, or engage in a tuition reimbursement program.
 The goal is to reinforce a learning workforce and culture.

 Pro Tip: Encourage continuing education in your HVAC business as a way towards career advancement and personal growth.

 Employees won’t flourish where they feel there’s no room for growth.
 It’s important to have a pipeline to advancement in pay, title, and responsibilities.
-Your business is only as successful as your employees, so invest in their improvement.
+Your business is only as successful as your employees, so invest in their improvement!
+Cultivate a growth mindset.

 Provide Adequate Benefits